XiaozhiBai/Run14_Analysis/README.md

 In this analysis, the primary goal is to measure the open bottom and charm production in in Au+Au collisions, which is studied by the measurement the electrons from the open heavy flavor hadrons via semi-leptonic decays.
 This is the fist time at STAR measured the charm and bottom quark production separately in heavy-ion collisions by the track impact parameter method.

-The details can be found in this [Phd. thesis] [1] chapter 4.
+The details can be found in this [Phd. thesis] [https://drupal.star.bnl.gov/STAR/files/PhDthesis_0.pdf] chapter 4.

-The details can be found in this [Phd. thesis] (https://drupal.star.bnl.gov/STAR/files/PhDthesis_0.pdf "Tite") chapter 4.
+The details can be found in this [Phd. thesis](https://drupal.star.bnl.gov/STAR/files/PhDthesis_0.pdf "Tite") chapter 4.

 [1]: https://drupal.star.bnl.gov/STAR/files/PhDthesis_0.pdf/ "Title"